Qubit-xyz/Qubit.z3/rig_prerequisites/lib/README.md

 ## Implementing MongoDB with Rig for Neuromorphic Agents

-Contains the implementation of a MongoDB running a Rig Vector store and index.
+Contains the implementation of a MongoDB running a Vector store and index.
 We use MongoDB for it's efficiency, scalability, and querying abilities.

-Huge props to the people at Arc for making the integration so easy!
+The vector store acts like the subconscious for Qubit, storing information to later be used if needed for Qubit to complete a response.